Adolf Tolkachev: Career

 Tolkachev found that many of the procedures provided by the CIA were ineffective and risked giving him away.
-Tolkachev developed many different ways to bypass Soviet security, despite routine changes which interfered with his activities.
-He repeatedly found holes in security, finding ways to check out documents without leaving a record, as well as finding ways to take documents home or to areas of the facility where he had access to better light and more privacy.
-When the CIA-provided cameras failed to work as expected, Tolkachev devised a way to use a civilian camera instead.
+Tolkachev developed many different ways to bypass Soviet security despite routine changes that interfered with his activities.
+He repeatedly found holes in security, finding ways to check out documents without leaving a record and finding ways to take documents home or to areas of the facility where he had access to better light and more privacy.
+When the CIA-provided cameras failed to work, Tolkachev devised a way to use a civilian camera instead.
 He developed his own procedures that greatly increased the output and quality of his work.
-In one meeting alone he provided almost 200 rolls of film, and over 150 rolls in another meeting.
-He also included detailed notes and explanations of the information within the photos to assist understanding of the documents.
+In one meeting alone, he provided almost 200 rolls of film and over 150 rolls in another meeting.
+He also included detailed notes and explanations of the information within the photos to assist in understanding the documents.

 Tolkachev initially refused any payments for his service, knowing they would draw suspicion.
 He requested art supplies, music, and other items for his son.
 Because he would not take payments himself, token payments were deposited in an overseas account as a sign of gratitude.
 Tolkachev refused to leave the Soviet Union because his wife believed she would become homesick.
-He did eventually request that the interest from his accounts be paid to him in rubles, so that he could attempt to bribe any coworkers who might discover his activity.
-In case he could not bribe his way out of a situation, Tolkachev requested poison pills in order to commit suicide in case he was captured, and to limit the information the KGB could acquire from interrogating him.
+He eventually requested that the interest from his accounts be paid to him in rubles so that he could attempt to bribe any coworkers who might discover his activity.
+In case he could not bribe his way out of a situation, Tolkachev requested a cyanide pill to commit suicide in case he was captured and to limit the information the KGB could acquire from interrogating him.
 The payments were made despite Tolkachev knowing that he would never be able to access the remaining funds.
 He went beyond anything required by his payment agreement and provided information any time it became available to him, not only when he was scheduled to receive compensation or care.

 Compromise and arrest

 At some point in 1985, Tolkachev was compromised.
 While attempting to meet with Tolkachev, a CIA officer was arrested and questioned at the Lubyanka KGB headquarters and prison, and incriminating materials, including spy equipment such as cameras, were seized from him.
 The source of the exposure is believed to have been Edward Lee Howard, an ex-CIA officer who fled to Moscow to avoid treason charges.
 Aldrich Ames apparently also passed his name to the Soviets.

 Tolkachev was arrested by the KGB while returning to Moscow from the countryside and was later put on trial and executed.
-With much planning over the years, Tolkachev had carefully compartmentalized his spy work from his family, helping his family avoid punishment as well.
-His son Oleg Tolkachev is now an architect.
+With much planning over the years, Tolkachev had carefully compartmentalized his spy work from his family; however, his wife Natalia was also imprisoned for three years in 1986 on charges of supporting high treason.

 The arrest of Tolkachev, commanded by KGB Lt.
 Colonel Vladimir Zaitsev, was carried out by the KGB's Alpha spetsnaz group.
 Zaitsev also says that the KGB kept Tolkachev's arrest secret in order to feed the CIA misinformation over the course of 10 months.